Home

 • Pyro Party Pack and Gravi gunk - The main tank mechanics.
 Gravi Gunk is a slow/damage taken debuff that stacks on the current tank.
 Sprocket will also apply the Pyro Party Pack to his current tank, which does fall-off damage to the entire raid.
 Simply move to a location moderately far from the raid and let it detonate there.

-• Beta Launch - Sprocket will cast this at maximum energy, knocking back all players to the front of the room before channeling for 20 seconds.
-During this time, he will rain down swirlies and emit raid damage, before gaining a 15% damage buff and empowering a weapon type for the rest of the encounter.
+• Beta Launch - Sprocket will cast this at maximum energy, knocking back all players backwards from him.
+During this time, he will rain down swirlies and emit raid damage, and the middle conveyor belt will have traps that launch players in the air.
+He will channel for 20 seconds before gaining a 15% damage buff and empowering a weapon type for the next standard phase.
 He will empower his Lasers, then his Rockets.

 Strategy (Normal and Heroic)